yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/XGBoost.md

 1. Tree Depth (max_depth=4): This constraint prevents the model from growing overly complex trees that might capture "noise" or specific outliers in the training data, ensuring that the model focuses on broader, more significant clinical patterns. *This is **illustrated** by the maximum depth of four shown in the **Architecture & Logic Schematics (1)** at the end of the page*.

 2. Stochastic Data Sampling (subsample=0.8): During training, the model only sees a random 80% of the dataset for each tree.
-This variation forces the model to find robust patterns that work for the entire dataset, rather than just memorizing a specific group of patient records .By doing so, we prioritize True **Accuracy** on new unseen patients over misleadingly high scores on training data. *This process is illustrated in the **Architecture & Logic Schematics (2)** at the end of the page, which shows the internal 80/20 split used during the learning process*.
+This variation forces the model to find robust patterns that work for the entire dataset, rather than just memorizing a specific group of patient records .By doing so, we prioritize True **Accuracy** on new unseen patients over misleadingly high scores on training data .*This process is illustrated in the **Architecture & Logic Schematics (2)** at the end of the page, which shows the internal 80/20 split used during the learning process*.

 3. In XGBoost, we don’t just build a single tree; we build hundreds of trees that learn from each other's mistakes.
-To ensure these trees don’t ask stupid questions , we use Regularization:
+To ensure these trees don’t ask stupid questions , we use **Regularization**:

    * The Foundation – **Weights** :Before we discuss how to tune the model, we must understand what we are actually tuning.
 In XGBoost, weights are the numerical language the model uses to express the importance of information.
 Weight is a numerical value assigned to each "leaf" (the final decision point) in the decision tree.
 Think of the weight as a "measure of importance" if a specific feature like "high blood sugar" leads to a critical decision, the model assigns it a high weight.
 If left unchecked, the model will create massive, overly complex weights to satisfy every outlier in the data, leading to Overfitting.